-The consulting industry has been listed as one of the preferred industries for job hunting for new graduates and well-established industry professionals alike.
-Reasons range from rapid income growth to the promise of a good personal life.
-However, consultants often find themselves accountable to produce results regardless of the hours put into the strategy or deliverable, creating a high-intensity work environment.
+Consultants work in high-intensity environments, having to produce results for their clients regardless of the hours put into the strategy or deliverable.
 Oftentimes, this translates to late nights and few work-free weekends.
-For each project, they must actively collect data, analyze data, solve new problems, revise brand and business strategy, manage clients, run workshops, facilitate team discussions-the list is endless.
-A by-product of such high-intensity work is that consultants suffer physically and psychologically.
+For each project, they must actively collect and analyze data, solve new problems, revise brand and business strategy, manage clients, run workshops, and facilitate team discussions-the list is endless.
+A by-product of such high-intensity work is that consultants can suffer a lot, physically and psychologically.